 So lets get back out there and make these positive connections!

 If you or someone you know is dealing with depression, anxiety and/or suicidal ideation please reach out to SAMHSA’s National Helpline.

 SAMHSA’s National Helpline is a free, confidential, 24/7, 365-day-a-year treatment referral and information service (in English and Spanish) for individuals and families facing mental and/or substance use disorders.
 Also visit the online treatment locator.

 About Stephanie Williams, PhD

 Stephanie Williams, PhD, is the founder and clinical director of Integrated Psychological Assessment Services which is licensed in the state of California.
-IPAS staff are an group of inclusive therapists that focuses on the connection between what we think, feel and do, and how changes can improve one’s life.
-IPAS believes in empowering people to help them grow, change, or just deal with the daily demands of life.
-Call IPAS today to see how the right therapist can help you : 408-359-6700.
+IPAS staff are a group of inclusive-minded clinicians that focus on the connection between what we think, feel and do, and how changes in those key areas can improve one’s life.
+We value the unique experiences of our clients and pride ourselves in providing culturally competent services for People of Color, the LGBTQIA community and other systematically disenfranchised groups.
+Call or visit our website today to see how the right therapist can help you : 408-201-9850 | http://www.ipasinc.net